Chriscbr/blog/_posts/2023-06-27-rust-crate-into-javascript-library.md

 `serde` is a library that lets you automatically perform conversions between Rust structs and serialized formats.
 We need these structs to be our own because Rust [does not allow you to implement foreign traits on foreign types](https://rust-lang.github.io/chalk/book/clauses/coherence.html).

-Here are the structs we have added:
+Here are the structs I added:

 ```rust
 use serde::{Deserialize, Serialize};